microbit-carlos/microbit-bird-activity/docs/activity.md

 <p class="important">
 ❗️ Important: <br>
-Using the version of the Python Editor linked in this section an the provided hex file are necessary to start the activity.
+To be able to start the activity correctly we need to use the version of the Python Editor linked here and the provided hex file in this section.
 </p>

 Okay, so the first step is to open this link to the Python Editor.